liqin-z/simple-tcp/README.md

 MSS                         # Maximum segment size WINDOW_SIZE                 # Window size
 CUR_BYTES_READ              # not used
-CUR_ACKED_SEQ               # record the maximum of received continuous sequence number CACHE_ACK_SEQ               # record all the seq that is acked SENT_NOT_ACKED              # packet seq_num that is sent but not acked,
+ACKED_SEQ                   # record the maximum of received continuous sequence number CACHE_ACK                   # record all the acks SENT_NOT_ACKED              # packet seq_num that is sent but not acked,
                             # the seq_num of current window will be cleared if timeout
 TIMEOUT                     # resend all packets under current window after this time threshold